Microbial dark matter: History of the term

-Methods for studying microbial dark matter
+Study methods

 Metagenomics

 Metagenomics is a technique in the field of microbial studies that enables us to sequence DNA directly from samples of microbial environments.
-This innovative technique allows us to identify the genetic material of unknown microbes and avoid overreliance on the use of culturing.
+This method allows us to identify the genetic material of unknown microbes and avoid overreliance on the use of culturing.
 The use of metagenomics differs from other microbial methods in that it uses a broad description through its use of bulk samples.
 This technique has expanded our understanding of microbial functions in ecosystems through the discovery of new genes and metabolic pathways.

 Single-cell genomics

 Methods of single-cell genomics have shown promise in supporting metagenomics approaches by allowing the study of individual microbial cells isolated from their natural environments, a method which has been employed to uncover the genomic and functional diversity within microbial communities, particularly those that cannot be cultured.
 Single-cell techniques have also successfully identified numerous new branches on the tree of life, providing insight into the gaps of current phylogenetic understanding and metabolic potential of these organisms.